 - Write an offer letter.
 Make a personal, direct appeal to the seller and state your case.

-If you’re not willing to pay earnest money and option fees on an official back-up contract, at least have your agent contact the listing agent and let them know of your interest.
-That way, you’re still leaving the door open if the first deal falls through.
+At the very least, you can have your agent contact the listing agent and let them know of your interest if you’re not willing to pay earnest money and option fees on an official backup contract.
+You’re still leaving the door open if the first deal falls through.